ANDREI CERVANTES

 THE APPROACH

-Considered the entire upskilling journey, beyond just ours.
+Considered people’s entire upskilling journey, beyond just ours.
 Understood the ups and downs of IBM’s current enablement efforts.
 Researched new learning methods.
-Established our own learning principles based on personas and needs.
+Established our own learning principles.
 Employed rapid prototyping to collect user feedback and leadership POVs.

 THE OUTCOME